AkashSalmuthe/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/README.md

 * duration : Total Duration - in minutes or number of seasons
 * listed_in : Genere
 * description: The Summary description

+## Exploring Solutions
+Having a deeper understanding of what problem we are trying to solve, what the users’ needs, and frustrations are, and what the goals are for achieving the best possible solution for both for the business as well as the user, I began by listing out the possible solutions that were arrived from the research.
+1. Improve rating system: Use the star rating rather than a thumbs up and thumbs down rating system to help guide in decision making when selecting a film.